TheMrityunjayPathak/Supermarket-Sales-Analysis/README.md

 **Importing Libraries**

-  - Importing Pandas, Matplotlib and Seaborn Libraries
+  - Importing pandas, matplotlib and seaborn libraries

 **Reading CSV File**

-  - Reading CSV File by using pd.read_csv() function
+  - Reading csv file by using pd.read_csv() function

 **Overview of the Dataset**

-  - Information about shape and size of the Dataset
+  - Information about shape and size of the dataset

-  - Columns present in the Dataset
+  - Columns present in the dataset

-  - Info about the Dataset
+  - Info about the dataset

 **Handling Null values in the Dataset**

-  - This dataset does not contain any Null Values
+  - This dataset does not contain any null values

 **Unique values in Each Categorical Column**

-  - Unique values in Customer Name Column
+  - Unique values in customer name column

-  - Unique values in Category Column
+  - Unique values in category column

-  - Unique values in Sub Category Column
+  - Unique values in sub category column

-  - Unique values in City Column
+  - Unique values in city column

-  - Unique values in Region Column
+  - Unique values in region column

 **Changing DataType of Columns**

-  - Modifying the DataType of OrderDate column to Pandas DateTime Format
+  - Modifying the datatype of order date column to pandas datetime format

 **Utilizing existing information to create new Columns**

-  - Extracting Year, Month and Dates from OrderDate Column
+  - Extracting year, month and dates from order date column

-  - Extracting Discount Amount from Discount Percent by using Mathematical Formulas
+  - Extracting discount amount from discount percent by using mathematical formulas

 **Statistical Analysis**

-  - No. of Products sold in each Category
+  - No. of products sold in each category

-  - No. of Products sold in each Sub Category
+  - No. of products sold in each sub category

-  - No. of Products sold in each City
+  - No. of products sold in each city

-  - No. of Products sold in each Region
+  - No. of products sold in each region

-  - No. of Products sold each Year, Month and Date etc.
+  - No. of products sold each year, month and date etc.

 **Data Visualization**

-  - No. of Products sold in each Category
+  - No. of products sold in each category

 ![download](https://github.com/user-attachments/assets/201f08b8-b5c0-44db-bd8a-d9eb8f82a76e)

-  - No. of Products sold in each Sub Category
+  - No. of products sold in each sub category

 ![download](https://github.com/user-attachments/assets/47c85913-0d7c-4bed-961a-62c4846497b3)

-  - No. of Products sold in each City
+  - No. of products sold in each city

 ![download](https://github.com/user-attachments/assets/0971cebf-5d67-42d6-886d-1aa4cafcd353)

-  - No. of Products sold in each Region
+  - No. of products sold in each region

 ![download](https://github.com/user-attachments/assets/f4e9ad6c-f9c5-427a-8162-4f027224690e)

-  - No. of Products sold each Year
+  - No. of products sold each year

 ![download](https://github.com/user-attachments/assets/390b92f8-503b-4385-bb75-c58f18db810e)

-  - No. of Products sold each Month
+  - No. of products sold each month

 ![download](https://github.com/user-attachments/assets/17c52c47-ab03-406e-967e-94555f553a9e)

-  - No. of Products sold each Date
+  - No. of products sold each date

 ![download](https://github.com/user-attachments/assets/f5349f07-3b08-4133-8b4e-f5d3b5d4483f)

-  - Total sales in each Category
+  - Total sales in each category

 ![download](https://github.com/user-attachments/assets/a891f53a-093a-41d6-b09f-d27a38691ea8)

-  - Total sales in each Sub Category
+  - Total sales in each sub category

 ![download](https://github.com/user-attachments/assets/1a07ab89-3373-44ca-8810-34fc97638766)

-  - Total sales in each Region
+  - Total sales in each region

 ![download](https://github.com/user-attachments/assets/cd927051-d2db-400c-8d5e-804476163c22)

-  - Total sales in each City
+  - Total sales in each city

 ![download](https://github.com/user-attachments/assets/0bbcafa6-6734-4a84-ac77-d40a108f8b26)

-  - Total sales in each Month
+  - Total sales in each month

 ![download](https://github.com/user-attachments/assets/0156845d-6dc3-4bb4-9a82-7ac5b1d510ba)

-  - Total sales in each Year
+  - Total sales in each year

 ![download](https://github.com/user-attachments/assets/844c3c16-9020-4215-b716-7552e05f67fa)

-  - Total profit in each Category
+  - Total profit in each category

 ![download](https://github.com/user-attachments/assets/57f1bb11-cba0-4075-b76b-8ff7e5bbbfe4)

-  - Total profit in each Sub Category
+  - Total profit in each sub category

 ![download](https://github.com/user-attachments/assets/70364c48-a0ca-4785-a8db-1b3f2b0845f6)

-  - Total profit in each Region
+  - Total profit in each region

 ![download](https://github.com/user-attachments/assets/db64f973-16a0-477e-bff5-626182944a5f)

-  - Total profit in each City
+  - Total profit in each city

 ![download](https://github.com/user-attachments/assets/f3b3794a-3a88-4ef4-8024-830d8ecaacd3)

-  - Total profit in each Month
+  - Total profit in each month

 ![download](https://github.com/user-attachments/assets/d8925469-ae66-4967-aa43-813a5a8e0015)

-  - Total profit in each Year
+  - Total profit in each year

 ![download](https://github.com/user-attachments/assets/5f063f3d-a5d0-4c25-967f-613bb00cecd9)

-  - Customers with Highest Amount of Total Sales
+  - Customers with highest amount of total sales

 ![download](https://github.com/user-attachments/assets/05921566-eadf-4add-9e80-4e1f0fea47a2)

-  - Customers with Highest Profit on their Purchase
+  - Customers with highest profit on their purchase

 ![download](https://github.com/user-attachments/assets/723fe0a9-420b-4ec7-83c3-52438cb4029a)

-  - Total Discount availed by Customers
+  - Total discount availed by customers

 ![download](https://github.com/user-attachments/assets/8dba0aa8-bcb0-420d-8b34-06f59f1f5480)